UniStuttgart-VISUS/megamol/docs/manual.md

 ### Views, Modules and Calls

 The run time functionality of MegaMol&trade; is constructed by modules and calls.
 These two type of objects are instantiated at run time, interconnected and build the module graph.
-Figure 3.1 shows an example module graph containing a rendering content of a window view, a renderer, a data source, and two modules providing additional information for the renderer.
+The [Example Graph] shows an example module graph containing a rendering content of a window view, a renderer, a data source, and two modules providing additional information for the renderer.
 The modules, shown as blue boxes, are interconnected by call objects, shown as gray boxes.
 The connection end point